-- An instruction that the teacher will allow some time to reflect and then see the student at an agreed point in the lesson. - An agreed meeting time to reflect with the teacher, tutor and or Head of Year. - Timeout of unsupervised play where behaviors have been inappropriate.
+- An instruction that the teacher will allow some time to reflect and then see the student at an agreed point in the lesson. - An agreed meeting time to reflect with the teacher, tutor and or Head of Year.

+- Timeout of unsupervised play where behaviors have been inappropriate.
 Planned and unplanned. - Time out of the lesson where the level of disruption has reached a peak that meant other learning could not continue.
 Planned and unplanned.

 Where reflection requires an unplanned removal from other students: During lesson time a message should be sent to the Resolve room, where the appropriate support will be sent to collect the student in order to carry out the Resolve.
 Where the removal is during a break time a Mid- day Supervisor, Teacher and or Senior teacher should escort the child to the Resolve room.
+Where this is not possible a child should be sent to check that they got there.
 Parents should be notified by the Admin team of a removal to the Resolve room.

 Repair and restore.
 This occurs post time for reflection and requires the people affected by the incident to revisit the experience by re-telling and exploring what happened.
+Understanding the Christian values might help us.
 The purpose of reflect repair and restore is to revisit the experiences with the individuals once calm and reflective.
-The focus is centred around the harm that has been done, from these behaviours and how it can be repaired?
+The focus is centered around the harm that has been done, from these behaviours and how it can be repaired?
 It considers the experiences feelings and needs of each individual and ensures that conflict is less likely to happen in the future.
 When a repair and restore meeting is taking place, it needs an experienced facilitator to support the conversation and to agree the outcomes.
 The majority of repair and restore meetings will involve the individuals involved in the event alongside the tutor, Head of Year, Head of Subject, the Resolve support member of staff and or a Senior Member of Staff.
 All Repair and Resolve meetings should answer the following questions:

 - What happened?

 - What the people involved thinking and feeling at the time?

 - Who was affected and how?

-- How can we put right the harm? - What have we learnt so as to make a different choice next time?
+- How can we put right the harm?

+- What have we learnt so as to make a different choice next time?

 Anti social behaviour will be recorded on the Schools behaviour watch system in order to help the school analyse and track for patterns and support.
-As part of this process the teacher and student will make a decision to what level of Anti social behaviour this warrants.
+As part of this process the teacher and student will decide to what level of Anti-social behaviour this warrants.
 Please remember this is the least important part of the Restorative approach - it is the conversation which facilitates an understanding of what went wrong?
 Why the behaviours were antisocial? who was affected and what can we learn from this?
 Are key.